Cognitive Behavior Therapy

 CBT treatment usually involves efforts to change thinking patterns.
 These strategies might include:

-• Learning to recognize one’s distortions in thinking that are creating problems, and then reevaluate them in light of reality.
+- Learning to recognize one’s distortions in thinking that are creating problems, and then reevaluate them in light of reality.

-• Gaining a better understanding of the behavior and motivation of others.
+- Gaining a better understanding of the behavior and motivation of others.

-• Using problem-solving skills to cope with difficult situations.
+- Using problem-solving skills to cope with difficult situations.

-• Learning to develop a greater sense of confidence in one’s own abilities.
+- Develop a greater sense of confidence in one’s own abilities.

 CBT treatment also usually involves efforts to change behavioral patterns.
 These strategies might include:

-• Facing one’s fears instead of avoiding them.
+- Facing one’s fears instead of avoiding them.

-• Using role-playing to prepare for potentially problematic interactions with others.
+- Using role-playing to prepare for potentially problematic interactions with others.

-• Learning to calm one’s mind and relax one’s body.
+- Learning to calm one’s mind and relax one’s body.

-Cognitive behavior therapy is a combination of psychotherapy and behavioral therapy.
-Psychotherapy emphasizes the importance of the personal meaning we place on things and how thinking patterns begin in childhood.
 Behavioral therapy pays close attention to the relationship between our problems, our behavior, and our thoughts.
 Elevate Recovery Centers personalize cognitive behavioral therapy in Glen Burnie to the specific needs and personality of each individual.

-The goals of recreation therapy are always the same: to improve a person’s level of functioning and happiness.
+The goals of recreational therapy are always the same: to improve a person’s level of functioning and happiness.
 In the case of substance use disorder recreational therapy is a great way for individuals to practice new coping skills that replace previous substance use.

 For more information on our Cognitive Behavioral Therapy in Glen Burnie, contact us today.